-Mali[TM] Offline Compiler is a command-line tool that provides static analysis of GPU shaders that are written in OpenGL ES Shading Language (ESSL), Vulkan SPIR-V intermediate representation, or OpenCL C.
+Arm® MaliTM Offline Compiler is a command-line tool that provides static analysis of graphics shaders that are written in OpenGL ES Shading Language (ESSL) or Vulkan SPIR-V intermediate representation.
+Compute kernels that are written in OpenCL C or OpenCL SPIR-V intermediate representation are also supported.

-It can be used to:
+Mali Offline Compiler can be used to:

-- Validate the syntax of shaders.
+- Validate the syntax of shaders

-- Identify performance bottlenecks.
+- Identify performance bottlenecks

-- Measure the performance impact of any changes.
+- Measure the performance impact of any changes